simonambridge/SparkSensorData/README.md

 ##Visualising The Data In Cassandra

 The idea here is just to make a simple way of viewing the data generated and streamed into Cassandra.
-You could use something like this to build a dashboard.
+You could use something like this to build a dashboard (but it would need to be a lot prettier than this....).

 This example uses the Datastax Cassandra driver and xChart graph libraries.
 You will also need slf4j, guava and netty.
 ```